How to Grow Green Beans Your Family Will Beg For

 Planting Bush Beans

-Bush green beans are shorter and bushier, reaching 1 to 2 feet tall.
+Bush green beans are shorter and bushier than pole beans, reaching 1 to 2 feet tall.
 Plant bush bean seeds about 1 to 1-1/2 inches deep and 1 to 2 inches apart.
 When seedlings emerge, thin to the best plants spaced 3 to 4 inches apart.
-Bush beans planted at the same time grow and produce a harvest at the same time over a two- or three-week period.
-For a continuous crop of bush beans, plant a few bean seeds every week until late summer.
+Bush beans planted at the same time grow and produce a harvest over a two- or three-week period.
+For an extended harvest of bush beans, plant a few bean seeds every week until late summer.

 Do String Beans Have Strings?
 Do Beans Snap?

 Early varieties of green beans usually grew tough membranes or "strings" that ran down the center of the pods' seams.
-Today's green beans have been bred to be stringless and tender.
-Lucky us!
+Many of today's green bean varieties have been bred to be stringless.
+You’ll see this indicated on the seed package or growing information with nursery seedlings.

 As to whether they snap, yes, green beans should be crisp and filled with enough moisture so that when the pods are broken apart by hand you hear a little snapping sound.